Codebiosys/dom2fixture/README.md

 [![Build Status](https://travis-ci.com/Codebiosys/dom2fixture.svg?token=sqxCEuNQWHfr2F3qwRmC&branch=master)](https://travis-ci.com/Codebiosys/dom2fixture)

-A simple utility to validate and transform VeriPy output files into the Specio format.

-**UNDER DEVELOPMENT**

-Dom2Fixture is a python module that extracts the important information about a page and outputs it to a VeriPy fixture file.
-This allows the user to quickly build VeriPy fixtures without having to manually select and copy elements.
+Dom2Fixture is a python module that extracts the important information about a page and outputs it to a fixture file.
+This allows the user to quickly build page fixtures without having to manually select and copy elements.

 At any time, run the following command to get help.